 Holiday shopping alone isn't enough to support most e-commerce businesses year-round.
 Capitalize on your expanded holiday audience by turning those new eyes into repeat customers.
-Life Boost coffee does that in this example, and you can, too, by creating for customers who buy a subscription or repeat purchases.
+Life Boost coffee does that in this example, and you can, too, by creating special offers for customers who buy a subscription or repeat purchases.

 Who wouldn't want to save 17% just for buying more of something they want?
 Subscriptions are a great way to create repeat customers instantly.
 This works best for something like coffee that people buy consistently and can easily justify a recurring purchase.